Hydriuk/CustomInventorySize/README.md

 `Groups` : This plugin uses rocketmod groups / openmod roles.
 You can set different items/pages sizes for different groups.
 The plugin uses the priority of the groups to prioritize the items/pages sizes

-`Items` : You can set a size specific to clothes that have an inventory.
+`Items` : You can set a size specific to **clothes** that have an inventory.
 The size of the players' inventory will change when they'll equip this item.
 Items have priority before pages.
+It also works for storage items like **lockers** or **sentries**.

 `Pages` : You can set a size for a page.
 It'll be the default page size for the players belonging to the group.